matblair/SWEN30006/README.md

         git checkout yourname

-This will then track the remote branches I have setup on the server
+Then update to track all remote branches

+        git fetch

-I have created the branches on the server already so you can use those, they are james for Jamie, joana for Joana and champ for Champ.
+This will then track the remote branches I have setup on the server I have created the branches on the server already so you can use those, they are james for Jamie, joana for Joana and champ for Champ.

-After which we have to add everything to your new branch.

-        git add .

 Now you can work with the branch you have, and it shouldn't affect the master branch.
 You can commit to that branch as follows

         git commit -a -m "your message here"